mlflow/mlflow/docs/source/llms/llama-index/index.rst

 ``Index``
 ^^^^^^^^^

-The ``Index`` object is the core foundation in LlamaIndex, which is a collection of documents that are indexed for fast information retrieval.
-Such as Retrieval-Augmented Generation (RAG) and Agents use cases.
-The ``Index`` object can be logged to MLflow experiments and loaded back as an inference engine.
+The ``Index`` object is the core foundation in LlamaIndex.
+This object is a collection of documents that are indexed for fast information retrieval, providing capabilities for applications such as Retrieval-Augmented Generation (RAG) and Agents.
+The ``Index`` object can be logged directly to an MLflow run and loaded back for use as an inference engine.

 ``Engine``